Banks and Belmont host Murray State

 BOTTOM LINE: Belmont visits Murray State after Jailyn Banks scored 20 points in Belmont’s 66-63 loss to the Illinois State Redbirds.

-The Racers have gone 9-2 in home games.
-Murray State is 5-6 against opponents over .500.
+The Racers are 9-2 on their home court.
+Murray State scores 87.4 points and has outscored opponents by 13.9 points per game.

 The Bruins have gone 11-4 against MVC opponents.
-Belmont scores 70.2 points while outscoring opponents by 6.0 points per game.

-Murray State makes 45.1% of its shots from the field this season, which is 5.6 percentage points higher than Belmont has allowed to its opponents (39.5%).
-Belmont’s 42.6% shooting percentage from the field this season is 2.5 percentage points lower than Murray State has given up to its opponents (45.1%).
+Belmont ranks sixth in the MVC with 14.6 assists per game led by Banks averaging 3.2.

+Murray State averages 10.3 made 3-pointers per game, 4.1 more made shots than the 6.2 per game Belmont gives up.
+Belmont averages 70.2 points per game, 3.3 fewer than the 73.5 Murray State allows.

+The Racers and Bruins meet Sunday for the first time in MVC play this season.

-TOP PERFORMERS: Halli Poock is shooting 32.5% from beyond the arc with 2.3 made 3-pointers per game for the Racers, while averaging 16.3 points and 4.5 assists.
-Katelyn Young is shooting 60.0% and averaging 25.5 points over the past 10 games.
+TOP PERFORMERS: Katelyn Young is scoring 21.5 points per game and averaging 6.3 rebounds for the Racers.
+Halli Poock is averaging 1.9 made 3-pointers over the last 10 games.

-Kendal Cheesman is averaging 12.4 points and 8.2 rebounds for the Bruins.
-Tuti Jones is averaging 13.0 points over the last 10 games.
+Kendal Cheesman averages 2.2 made 3-pointers per game for the Bruins, scoring 12.4 points while shooting 39.6% from beyond the arc.
+Tuti Jones is averaging 13 points, 4.4 assists and 2.9 steals over the past 10 games.

 LAST 10 GAMES: Racers: 7-3, averaging 87.6 points, 33.3 rebounds, 18.8 assists, 7.9 steals and 2.7 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 75.5 points per game.